openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

   "Disabled" supersedes "Paused".
 In other words, if change management is disabled, it does not matter if a configured strategy would be enforcing a change pause or not -- because that disabled strategy is not being considered.
 - "Permissive".
-When change management is disabled xor enabled & unpaused, the cluster is described to be in a permissive window.
+When change management is disabled xor (enabled & unpaused), change management is providing a permissive window.
 This is another way to say that material changes can be applied.
-When change management is enabled & paused, material changes will be left in a pending state and the cluster is not in a permissive window.
+- "Restrictive".
+The opposite of permissive.
+When change management is (enabled & paused).
+Material changes to associated resources will not be initiated.
 - "Strategy".
-There are multiple change management strategies proposed.
+There are different change management strategies proposed.
 Each informs a different behavior for a controller to pause and unpause changes.
-"Disabled" is a special strategy that means change management is indefinitely disabled -- meaning material changes can be freely applied.
-This will be the default strategy for OpenShift for the foreseeable future in order to provide consistent behavior with past versions.
-- "Maintenance Schedule" is one type of change management strategy.
-When enabled, based on a recurrence rule (RRULE) and exclusion periods, a controller will pause or unpause changes according to the current datetime.
+- "Maintenance Schedule" is one change management strategy.
+When enabled, based on a recurrence rule ([RRULE](https://icalendar.org/RFC-Specifications/iCalendar-RFC-5545/)) and exclusion periods, a change management policy will be permissive according to the current datetime.

 ## Motivation
 This enhancement is designed to improve user experience during the OpenShift